fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

     18776371.mp3

-Downloading a file from a S3 Bucket
+Downloading a file from an S3 Bucket
 ###################################

 Individual data items may be retrieved using the *download_file* method